 2 tablespoons room temperature butter

 1 teaspoon vanilla extract

 2) Cook over MEDIUM heat, stir in milk.
 Bring the pudding mixture to a full boil.
-Cook, stirring constantly, until the pudding thickens enough to coat the back of a metal spoon.
+Cook, stirring constantly, scraping down the sides of the pan until the pudding thickens enough to coat the back of a metal spoon.

 3) Remove pudding from the heat.
 Stir in the butter and vanilla.

 4) Let cool.
-Chill in the refrigerator until serving.
+Chill the creamy pudding in the refrigerator in individual ramekins or a medium bowl until serving.

 - 1/2 cup sugar

 - 2 3/4 cups milk